-- $\scriptstyle\rm I.$ What is the most important thing you learnt from this unit? - 2.
-Why this information is important to you? - 3.
+- 1. What is the most important thing you learned from this unit? - 2.
+Why is this information important to you? - 3.
 How will it influence your behaviour? - 4.
 Write a commitment or promise to yourself about how you will improve your communication.
-You will not be asked to share this with the group
+You will not be asked to share this with the group.